Moffat is a Town in south Scotland, 44 miles

 Ninian's School in Moffat 1882.

-complex has a great selection of shops, whisky,
+great selection of shops, whisky, clan

-clan information, and cafe / diner.
+information, and cafe / diner.
 This former

 Woollen Mill was converted to a large shopping